testifysec/witness-webhook/README.md

 # Witness Webhook

-Witness Webhook is a service that will listen for webhook and create signed attestations from them.
+Witness Webhook is a service that will listen for webhooks and create signed attestations from them.

 ## Configuring

-Witness Webhook is configured primarily through a YAML file, with aFew environment variables.
+Witness Webhook is configured primarily through a YAML file, with a few environment variables.

 ### Environment Variables